shimanauskas/sandrasforth/README.md

 ## Usage

-Terminate input with a semicolon to get it interpreted.

 A word followed by a question mark will be displayed if it is not found in the vocabulary and not a valid number.